Kshitijkumar15/Frontend-Fullstack/README.md

 - Largest of 3 and Odd_Even

-## A. P. J. Abdul Kalam - React App
+## Tribute to APJ ABDUL KALAM - React App

 This React app showcases a brief timeline of the life and achievements of Dr. A. P. J. Abdul Kalam, the "Missile Man of India" and the "People's President."
 The app displays his image, and a timeline of significant events in his life, and provides a link for further information.